wix/cli-app-templates/mixpanel-analytics/README.md

 **Development entry point:** [`template/src/dashboard/pages/page.tsx`](./template/scr/dashboard/pages/page.tsx)

 This file contains the parent component for the dashboard interface.
-It contains the ProjectToken component described below.
+It contains the `ProjectToken` component described below.

-### ProjectToken component customization
+### `ProjectToken` component customization

 The ProjectToken component uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/introduction), providing a simple user interface that includes support for server-side rendering.

 It defines a component that appears on your dashboard page with text, a button, and a text input box.

-When a project token is provided, this component calls the [Embed Script](https://dev.wix.com/docs/rest/api-reference/app-management/apps/embedded-scripts/embed-script) using the fetch method from the Wix React SDK to inject the script into the DOM of the site.
-The provided project token is passed as a parameter in the Embed Script call.
+When a project token is provided, this component calls the [Embed Script API](https://dev.wix.com/docs/rest/api-reference/app-management/apps/embedded-scripts/embed-script) using the `fetch()` method from the Wix React SDK to inject the script into the DOM of the site.
+The provided project token is passed as a parameter in the Embed Script API call.

-Customize this component to change the appearance or content of the component.
+Customize this component to change the appearance or functionality of the component.

 **Development entry point:** [`template/src/dashboard/components/ProjectToken.tsx`](./template/src/dashboard/components/ProjectToken.tsx)

-This file contains the ProjectToken component.
+This file contains the `ProjectToken` component.
 It uses the hook functions defined in [`template/src/dashboard/hooks/wix-embeds.ts`](./template/src/dashboard/hooks/wix-embeds.ts) to embed the HTML fragment in the embedded script on the site.

 ## Deployment

 After the app is created you can build it, which allows you to:

 + Create a preview to share with others.
-+ Create new versions of your app on the Developers Center.
++ Create new versions of your app in the Dev Center.

 ### Build the app